ryanfleharty/erroneous_monk/README.md

 <h2>Automated Tests</h2>

 You can use the automated tests provided in tests.py to test some of these features.
 Simply run the command "python manage.py test" to run the tests until there are no failures.
+You must still manually test the app to make sure it works when you submit forms, etc.